Let’s start at the start!

 Completely compatible

 Colloidal silica hydrogels are known to be suitable remediation for all concrete types and uses, because the treatment does not add any property to the structure that is not already found within concrete.
-This means that after AQURON has been applied, you will still be able to apply any treatment as you normally would, such as anti-graffiti, tinting, render, etc. because the colloidal silica is fully compatible with concrete.
+This means that after treatment has been applied, you will still be able to apply any other treatment as you normally would, such as anti-graffiti, tinting, render, etc. because the colloidal silica is fully compatible with concrete.

 What this also means for the safety of the structure is that treating the concrete with hydrogels is not introducing any foreign contaminant which would corrode the reinforcing steel.